-On the 7th November, 1858, at 10 o'clock A.M. in the dining-room of 15 Hertford Steet, Mayfair, my sister and Walter
+On the 7th November, 1858, at 10 o'clock a.m. in the dining-room of 15 Hertford Steet, Mayfair, my sister and Walter Bagehot were engaged.
+He breakfasted with my father and sisters, then rushed off to Mr. Hutton with the good news.
+Mr. Hutton called the same morning to congratulate.

-Sketch from memory of Elizabeth Wilson by her sister Emilie I. Wilson
+Sketch from memory of Elizabeth Wilson by her sister Emilie J. Wilson